Roman-Supernova-PIT/snappl/docs/usage.rst

       password: null
       passwordfile: /secrets/roman_snpit_ou2024_nov_ou2024nov

 Please resist the temptation to put the password in the ``password:`` field, even though it's hanging out there enticing you.
 Once somebody commits that password to a git archive, our database can now be accessed by anybody.
 Once we realize a password has been leaked to a git archive, we'll need to change the password, which will be a hassle for everybody.
 (We do use this field sometimes in our test suite, where the user is ``test`` and the password is ``test_password``, and because it's never a live accessible database, we don't care.)
+The value of ``passwordfile`` assumes that you're working inside a container; if not, replace it with the full path to where you created the password file (see :ref:`password-file`).

 This config file includes the file `snpit_ou2024_nersc.yaml <https://github.com/Roman-Supernova-PIT/environment/blob/main/snpit_ou2024_nersc.yaml>`_.
 Save that file in the same directory as where you are writing your config file.
 This assumes you're *not* working in a container, but are working directly on NERSC in a python venv where you've ``pip`` installed ``snappl``.
 If you're working in a container, then edit the line after ``destructive_appends:`` to read ``- snpit_ou2024_container.yaml``; download that file from `here <https://github.com/Roman-Supernova-PIT/environment/blob/main/snpit_ou2024_container.yaml>`_.
 You will then need to make sure you bind-mount the right directories to the right places in the container.
 Ask Rob for help if you're trying to figure out how to do this.
 Exactly what the directories are will depend on what system you're on.